phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 [slab allocator]: https://en.wikipedia.org/wiki/Slab_allocation

 Slab allocation is often combined with other allocators.
-For example, it can be used together with a fixed-size allocator to further split an allocated block in order to reduce memory waste.
+For example, it can be used together with a fixed-size block allocator to further split an allocated block in order to reduce memory waste.
 It is also often used to implement an [object pool pattern] on top of a single large allocation.

 [object pool pattern]: https://en.wikipedia.org/wiki/Object_pool_pattern